7 Things I Wish I Knew Before Becoming an Occupational Therapist

 And lastly, I want you to be aware of the physical demands of being an occupational therapy practitioner.
 Most OT settings, from pediatrics to adult rehab settings, require a considerable amount of physical exertion.

-With rehab-based occupational therapists, a big focus is transfer training.
+With rehab-based occupational therapists and COTAs, a big focus is transfer training.
 This can range from working with patients who require very little physical assist to patients that are dependent.
 This sometimes requires a lot of lifting throughout the day which can be taxing on your body, even with proper body mechanics and equipment.

-If you don’t think you can handle the physical requirements that many OT settings demand but still are passionate about becoming an occupational therapist, you can look into outpatient settings like hand therapy or working in mental health.
+If you don’t think you can handle the physical requirements that many OT settings demand but still are passionate about becoming an occupational therapist, you can look into outpatient settings like driving rehab, hand therapy, or working in mental health.
 These settings will typically have considerably less physical demands.

-The job flexibility and variety combined with knowing you are truly making a difference in peoples’ lives makes it a great career choice as long as you’re prepared and you know the potential drawbacks you might encounter.
+The job flexibility and variety of job options combined with knowing you are truly making a difference in peoples’ lives makes it a great career choice as long as you’re prepared and you know the potential drawbacks you might encounter.

 For even more on the realities of being an occupational therapist, be sure to also check out these informative blog posts: